bubbafat/bubbafat.github.io/_posts/2022-03-30-conways-game-of-life-in-javascript-jquery-under-200-lines.md

 <h3>Grid CSS</h3>

-The wrapper uses a width of 95vmin (95% of viewport minimum) to ensure that the entire grid will be visible (leaving room for button/step prompt).
+The wrapper uses a width and height of 95vmin (95% of viewport minimum) to ensure that the entire grid will be visible (leaving room for button/step prompt).
 I learned this technique from a [StackOverflow post](https://stackoverflow.com/questions/60391447/css-fit-a-div-inside-viewport-while-keeping-aspect-ratio).

-There is one piece of css (grid-template-columns) which will be set dynamically but I've shown it here so that it makes sense.
+There is one bit of styling (grid-template-columns) which will be set dynamically but I've shown it here so that it makes sense.
 The 100 is because there will be 100 columns per row and each cell will be 1fr (fractional unit) in width.
+It is the size (100) that is set dynamically based on the size of the grid.

 The board's display mode is grid.